pbougie/mac-dev-env/source/php.html.markdown

 	nano Makefile

-Add the following to the end of the line that begins with `EXTRA_LIBS =`.
+Find the line that begins with `EXTRA_LIBS =`.
+Remove all references to `-libcrypto` and `-libssl`.
+Then add the following directives to the end of the line.
 Make sure there is a space before the new directives.

 	/usr/local/openssl/lib/libssl.dylib /usr/local/openssl/lib/libcrypto.dylib